 Take it from your favorite paddle junkies: we’ve had the opportunity to explore rivers all over our home state.
 Colorado is home to some incredible rafting adventures.
 If you haven’t had the opportunity to explore many of them, let us fill you in on how great a Colorado whitewater rafting trip can be.

-Here are the Colorado rafting trips that must be on your radar:
+Here are the Colorado whitewater rafting trips that must be on your radar!

 We can’t talk about rafting trips in Colorado without getting into our state’s namesake river, the Colorado River offers a number of great stretches that can be done in a day.
 From the mouth of Gore Canyon, all the way down into Glenwood canyon, there are a number of day-trip sections suitable for a wide range of abilities.

 The Eagle River also offers some outstanding day-trip stretches.
 Check out the upper Eagle from Minturn to Edwards and the lower Eagle River from Wolcott to the town of Eagle.